Spomky-Labs/IpFilterBundle/README.md

 # Policies #

 This bundle supports two policies: blacklist and whitelist.

 If you choose blacklist, IP stored in the database will be denied.

-Fi whitelist, only IP stored in database will be granted.
+If whitelist, only IP stored in database will be granted.

 # Installation #